No one starts a creative business to work with annoying clients. But at some point, you’ll work with at least one of them.

-In my six plus years of working with clients, I’ve had my fair share of client relationships that I’d rather never repeat.
+I’ve been a lawyer for more than a decade, so I’ve had my fair share of client relationships that I’d rather never repeat.

-I think the worst example was a client that was also a friend.
+I think the worst example was a client who was also a friend.
 And because of my friendship, I ignored my gut (and dozens of red flags) and took him on as a client.

 Our few months of working together were a total disaster.
-A couple highlights (or maybe lowlights) included…
+A couple of highlights (or maybe lowlights) included…

 - outlining the process up front (with timelines) so the client knows what to expect